theilliteratemessiah/Dell-XPS-9570-Big-Sur/README.md

 		* GPU: Intel UHD Graphics 630
 * The stock wireless and bluetooth card needs to be replaced.

+>
 > **Learn from others mistakes:** Do not open the Config.PLIST file with 'Clover Configurator' or like me you will lose an afternoon in diagnostics and Time Machine restore.
+>
+> **This is one way street:** The Windows 10 will be removed and all data will be lost.
+Make appropriate backups - Windows 10 recovery drive (USB, 16GB) and backup your files.
+>
 # What works
 ### Hardware
 1. **Intel iGPU** is supported with: